celestiaorg/CIPs/cips/cip-20.md

 ## Motivation

 The blobstream module is a celestia-app specific state machine module.
 The blobstream module was designed to serve as a single component in the original blobstream architecture.
-The original blobstream architecture has been deprecated in favor of [blobstreamx](https://github.com/succinctlabs/blobstreamx) so the blobstream module is no longer needed and thus can be disabled.
+The original blobstream architecture has been deprecated in favor of [Blobstream X](https://github.com/succinctlabs/blobstreamx) so the blobstream module is no longer needed and thus can be disabled.

 ## Specification